The terms "fine" and "thin" are describing two different hair types. Thin

 It is possible to go to a salon and get a conditioning treatment for thin or fine hair, but this can get expensive and will take about 1 hour for the treatment, in addition to your normal drying & styling time.
 If you want to save time & money instead of treating yourself to a salon visit, , like most of us would, you can actually give yourself a conditioning treatment for thin or fine hair at home.
 For a fraction of the cost, you can give yourself a conditioning treatment for fine / thin hair in the comfort of your own home and at your convenience. think of it as multi-tasking.
 You know condition your hair while reading a book or catching up on other things on your "to do" list..

-The one volume enhancing conditioning treatments for thin or fine hair that we recommend to you.
+One of two volume enhancing conditioning treatments for thin or fine hair that we recommend to you.
 The first is the Lanza Ultimate Treatment.
 The great thing about this treatment is that it is completely customizable for your hair type.
 If you have combination hair, hair that is fine/thin and dry or damaged, you can customize the treatment by mixing and matching the Power Boosters that come with the treatment.
+The SECOND treatment we recommend is the Lanza Lanza Emergency Service for breaking or damaged hair.
+This is a 2-part deal.
+Part 1 builds a scaffolding around each hair shaft and part 2 sets the scaffolding so it remains in place.
+The first folks we tested the Lanza Emergency Service on had fine thin, breaking hair.
+They all like the results and the difference the Emergency Service made in their hair.
+It is not a one time deal as it wears off and needs to be refreshed with a repeat Emergency Service Treatment.

 Treat your hair according to your hair's needs.
 If your ends are dry, apply extra conditioner only to the ends of your strands.
 Try Schwarzkopf Bonacure Sealed Ends, available in both Repair Rescue or Color Save formulas.